Betarena/scores/README-DEV.md

 *[example-using-node-js](https://medium.com/dsckiit/how-to-cache-json-data-in-redis-75016e4a2100)

-*future-correction: deployment on a `docker-image` instance with the application as one sinlge image.
+*future-correction: deployment on a `docker-image` instance with the application as one single image.

 *alternative-solution-include the use of `service-workers` and `node-cache`, as per solution example [reddit-thread](https://www.reddit.com/r/sveltejs/comments/p3v280/caching_for_load_function_in_sveltekit/h8vw2l3/)